Jim-Kroovy/B.L.E.N.D/README.md

 - **Want to get to know me a little?** Hello i'm Jim and i have been working with Blender for 5 years and Python for a little over 2 years and i have learned many little tricks and become very familiar with almost every aspect of the Blender API so i figured it was high time i started making some improvements both for the Blender community and myself by turning all my scripts and ideas into add-ons.
 I thoroughly enjoy writing Python and i can easily spend 12-16 hours a day working in Blender on these add-ons if i get the chance.
 I'm strongest with Armatures and Rigging and weakest with Materials and Lighting.

 - **Please report any/all bugs!** This repository is going to steadily grow to contain a lot of add-ons and it will get hard to stay on top of Blender updates that might break things in individual add-ons, so any help on that front would be awesome.
-See section 4 about contributing your own fixes.
+See section 4.

 - **Request new add-ons and features!** I'm always looking for new add-on ideas both big and small and i like to implement shiny new features to the existing add-ons, feel free make requests!
-See section 4 about contributing your own features.
+See section 4.

-- **This is an ongoing project!** I will continue to update and improve the code of all these add-ons as i myself learn and advance my Blender abilities.
+- **This is an ongoing project!** I will continue to update and improve the code of all these add-ons as i myself learn and advance my Blender and Python abilities.

 - **There will guides!** Most of the add-ons should be pretty self explanatory from their tooltips but i will work on written and video guides for each of them.